ilyasotkov/learning-kubernetes/notes/5-paas-solutions/README.md

 # What is PaaS?

-A PaaS is simply an IDE for providing a System Administrator IDE for managaing cluster.
+A PaaS is simply an IDE for managing clusters.

-All PaaS have workflow similar to this stack:
+All PaaS have workflows similar to this tool stack:

 - A text editor
 - Git (Version Control)